net-ka/caesar-cipher-cli/README.md

   * `node app.js -a decode -s 2 -i './input.txt' -o './output.txt'`
 9. To stop the program manually make cursor active in your terminal and press 'ctrl + c'
 10. Program encodes/decodes only latin letters, other characters remain the same
+11. File 'input.txt' already contains some text, you can use it for checking or add another one